-optimization hardware system gift MacBook and macOS operating system, causes the batteries to have a long life, not just one high autonomy.
-It all depends on how the respective device is used, how much is required and how much battery is used.
+optimization hardware system gift MacBook and OS macOS, causes the batteries to have a long life, not just one high autonomy.
+Everything frompinof and how the device is used, how much is required and how much battery is used.

 Apple classifies battery health (Battery Health) According to number of loading cycles (Cycle Count).
 The higher the number of these charge cycles, the more battery present higher signs of wear and he will have one lower autonomy.

-1. We're going to the menu Apple (), “About This Mac"Then click"System Report…”
+1. We're going to the menu Apple (), “About This Mac"Then click on"System Report"

-"Cycle Count: 54 ″, “Condition: Normal", For a MacBook Pro (15-inch, 2017) with two years of daily operation.
+"Cycle Count: 54 ″, “Condition: Normal", for a MacBook Pro (15-inch, 2017) with two years of daily operation.
 Good enough.
-Here's what the battery status on a MacBook Pro looks like (13-inch, Mid.
+But here's what the status of a battery on a phone looks like MacBook Pro (13-inch, Mid.
 2012):

-A charging cycle then takes place when using all the battery power of a MacBook.
+A charging cycle then takes place when all the battery power of a MacBook.
 It is not necessary that the battery has been charged up to 100% to be considered a cycle.
 For example, if you remove the power supply when you have it 100% battery and use the notebook up to 50% battery, it will not be considered that a loading cycle has taken place.
 If you use the rest of 50% of energy the next day, then a cycle will be considered.

 In the scenario where you use 50% from 100% battery charge level on the first day, then charge the notebook, it will be considered a charge cycle only if the same scenario happens the next day.
 That is, load up to 100%, then drop the level of 50%.

-However, it is very likely that a MacBook will reach a critical battery condition (Service Battery) and a lower number of charging cycles.
-As is the case with the MacBook Pro Mid.
+However, it is very possible that a MacBook to reach a critical battery state (Service Battery) and at a lower number of charging cycles.
+As is our case with MacBook Pro Mid.
 2012, which has only 340 cycles.
-But this notebook has been used for many hours, almost daily, connected to the outlet.
-Although the charging cycles were few for 7 years of hard operation, that does not mean that time has not left its mark on the battery.How used is the battery of a MacBook, MacBook Air or MacBook Pro (Charging Cycles)
+But this notebook has been used for many hours, almost every day, plugged in.
+Although the charging cycles were few for 7 years of hard operation, that does not mean that time has not left its mark on the battery.